MKrale/ATM/readme.md

 # ATM Repository

-Repository containing code for ATM-Q (also referred to as BAM-QMDP), and gathered data, as used in the paper "Act-Then-Measure: Reinforcement Learning for Partially Observable Environments with Active Measuring".
+Repository containing code for ATM-Q (referred to here as BAM-QMDP), and gathered data, as used in the paper "Act-Then-Measure: Reinforcement Learning for Partially Observable Environments with Active Measuring".

 ## Contents